by Andrew Lawrence Crown

 Jacob was unsure how to answer this question as a professional would in this situation with so many of his students gathered around, listening intently.
 Fortunately he did not have to answer the question because David Gailantis answered it for him.

 “I think you are the most beautiful woman in the world,” said David Gailantis as he leaned forward with his arms on the back of her chair.
-He looked like he wanted to reach out and touch Marisa then, but he could not because such a gesture would look awkward in the presence of the entire class and Professor Fineman The rest of the students sitting around the table said they all agreed with David that Marisa was beautiful, if not the most beautiful woman in the world as David contented she was, then at least the most beautiful undergraduate on campus.
+He looked like he wanted to reach out and touch Marisa then, but he could not because such a gesture would look awkward in the presence of the entire class and Professor Fineman.
+The rest of the students sitting around the table said they all agreed with David that Marisa was beautiful, if not the most beautiful woman in the world as David contended she was, then at least the most beautiful undergraduate on campus.
 Even Brian Anderson had to acknowledge the truth of this fact though he was not happy to do so.
 Brian Anderson was the kind of young man whose bitter disappointment in his own failure to live up to his parents’ great expectations for him as a student always lurked under the surface, and when this disappointment emerged as it did on occasion in the presence of true excellence, it came in the form of droll little comments aimed at making people whose success he resented feel uncomfortable.
 Brian Anderson smiled artfully as he asked a provocative question to Professor Finemen, whose C grade Brian really did not think he deserved.
 During the past semester Brian had once or twice noticed Professor Fineman looking at Marisa too intently.

 “Professor Fineman.
 Tell us what you think about Marisa’s beauty.
 Don’t you agree that she is in fact beautiful?
 We all want to know what you think.”